-The Best Script Fonts for Most People
+The Best Script Fonts for Most Projects

 The best script fonts are versatile, meaning they offer multiple styles and weights.
 This allows you to use a consistent typeface throughout a project.
 A font license is also important.
 Most users should make sure they are using script font with an Open Font License (which means they are free to use).
 All fonts found on Google Fonts use this type of license.

 Dancing Script is a friendly, informal script where the individual letters flow and change size ever so slightly, providing you with a spontaneous, lively look.
 Capital letters are large and go below the baseline.